rodionovdv/big-data-containers/zeppelin/README.md

-# Base image
+# Zeppelin image
-This is base image that contains java and python
+This is image that contains zeppelin